cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   - Finalize(x, N, info): Compute the OPRF output using input `x`, `N`, and domain separation tag `info`.
   - Serialize(x): Encode the OPRF group element x as a fixed-length byte string `enc`.
 The size of `enc` is determined by the underlying OPRF group.
+The type of a serialized OPRF group element is called SerializedElement.
   - Deserialize(enc): Decode a byte string `enc` into an OPRF group element `x`, or produce an error if `enc` is an invalid encoding.
 This is the inverse of Serialize, i.e., `x = Deserialize(Serialize(x))`.